+“In white mans world dog come live in house.
+You Inyan dog.
+Heap big dog have it easy, you betcha.
+Stand on roof and bark while I shovel.”
+The dog had never made it into the house.
 Harry Joe shushed the dog and entered the plywood two-by-four framed alcove of the mud room.
 Rose called out from the bathroom of their trailer.
 “Harry, that you?
 I didnt hear the dog.”
 Her hair was wrapped in a towel.
 “The water was running.”

-“Yeah, it’s me.”
+“Yeah, its me.”
 Steam billowed through the house and out the open door.

 “The coat, leave it.
 It stinks.”
 Rose shuffled her bare feet into a pair of fluffy-faced bunny slippers and headed for the enveloping heat of the wood stove.
 The slippers were pink with long ears and glass eyes.
 The bunny eyes stared at Harry Joe.